Test your broadband speed with Uswitch

-Our internet speed test submits packets of data over an HTTP POST connection and times how long the transfers take, in order to work out an upload speed in Mbps.
+Our internet speed test submits packets of data over an HTTPS POST connection and times how long the transfers take, in order to work out an upload speed in Mbps.
 The test submits multiple packets at the same time.
 This causes the user’s bandwidth to be saturated, providing an accurate picture of their upload speed capacity.

 What is the speed test’s capacity?

-It works with the UK’s fastest broadband services, including Virgin Media, BT Infinity and fibre broadband products from the likes of TalkTalk and Sky.
+It works with the UK’s fastest broadband services, including Virgin Media, BT and fibre broadband products from the likes of TalkTalk and Sky.